Buddhilive/Buddhilive-JavaFX-Browser/README.md

 * Java 8 Runtime Environment including JDK (Recommended)
 * Netbeans 8.2 or above (Recommended)
 * 2 GB RAM or above.
-* Basic knowledge about JavaFX and intermidiate knowledge in Java
+* Basic knowledge about JavaFX and intermediate knowledge in Java

 ### TERMS OF USE - Buddhilive JavaFX Browser Project